kingparra/hpfp/10_-_folds/chapter-text.rst

 Chapter 10 Folding Lists
 ************************

 ..
-TODO Proof read this document, number the paragraphs, and then transcribe all the figures - most of them are garbled.

-..
 347

 The explicit teaching of thinking is no trivial task, but who said that the teaching of programming is?